HMC-MIR/SheetMusicID/README.md

 ## Citation

 Daniel Yang and TJ Tsai.
 "Camera-Based Piano Sheet Music Identification" in Proceedings of the International Society for Music Information Retrieval Conference, 2020.

+Daniel Yang and TJ Tsai.
+"Piano Sheet Music Identification Using Dynamic N-gram Fingerprinting" in Transactions of the International Society for Music Information Retrieval, 4(1): 42-51, 2021.